Ascot Resources (TSE:AOT) Stock Price Down 20.7% – Should You Sell?

-A number of equities analysts recently commented on AOT shares.
-BMO Capital Markets lowered their target price on shares of Ascot Resources from C$1.25 to C$0.75 and set an “outperform” rating for the company in a research note on Tuesday, November 19th.
-Desjardins upgraded shares of Ascot Resources to a “moderate buy” rating in a research note on Wednesday, November 20th.
+Several equities analysts have recently weighed in on AOT shares.
+BMO Capital Markets reduced their price objective on Ascot Resources from C$1.25 to C$0.75 and set an “outperform” rating on the stock in a research note on Tuesday, November 19th.
+Desjardins raised Ascot Resources to a “moderate buy” rating in a research report on Wednesday, November 20th.

 Ascot Resources Ltd is a development and exploration company.
 It is a focused gold and silver explorer with a portfolio of advanced and grassroots projects in the Golden Triangle region of British Columbia.
 It holds an interest in Premier Gold Project and Red Mountain Project.
 The company also has two other properties; Swamp Point, an aggregate project located in British Columbia on the Portland Canal, and Mt.